Skip to content

 • TikTok LIVE gifting strategy (see our TikTok LIVE for creators guide)

-• Merchandise opportunities
+• Merchandise and product opportunities

-• Speaking engagements or appearances
+• Speaking engagements and appearances

 Account Management and Analytics

-Some agencies provide hands-on management:
+Some agencies provide hands-on account management:

-• Monitoring analytics and adjusting strategy
+• Monitoring analytics and adjusting strategy based on real data

-• Responding to comments and DMs (or training you on best practices)
+• Responding to comments and DMs or training you on best practices

 • Contract review and negotiation

-• Usage rights management
+• Usage rights and intellectual property protection

-• Tax and business structure guidance
+• Tax and business structure guidance as your income scales

 Who Actually Needs a TikTok Creator Agency?